Your details will never be passed onto others in any shape, method or form.

 Your details are stored in the back end of the software used to run this website, which is USA based.
 It uses google to track where (not who) visitors go on the site - this no doubt will be cookie based.
 If you object to this - you can change the settings on your computer to not allow cookies.
 I can't turn them off I'm afraid for this website as it's one of those 'small business solutions' where I simply buy space and use their website building tools.
 If you are concerned about this, please simply go to my profile in LinkedIn instead of this website - it stores much the same information (details held in the contact us page of the website).
 If you need more information about the website supplier, they are www.workzsites.com.
 They may or may not track cookies when you visit the sites hosted by their software (as relevant to their region you are operating from).
 This really only enhances your experience with their sites, but if you unhappy with this, either tick the 'I do not accept cookies' or jump off the page.

 You can ask to see the information we store on you at any time.
 If you would like to see the information that is held about you, where it is in a filed format that I can access, please email firstname.lastname@example.org with your request to see your information.
-Please allow 1 month for your information to be given to you.
-The GDPR states that you are not obliged to pay for this service anymore.
-As a measure of goodwill, and if you were feeling nice, I support two local charities which you may want to send a cheque to (details below).
+The GDPR states that you are not obliged to pay for this service anymore (from 25th May 2018).
+But as a measure of goodwill, and if you were feeling nice, I support two local charities which you may want to send a cheque to (details below).
 There is no obligation for you pay for this in the slightest, what-so-ever, in any shape or form.

 The type of information gathered on you will be your name, job title, organisation and email address.
 If our dealings become closer, for instance if you instruct me to help your CRM activities, I will also hold information that allows me to contact you - for instance, phone numbers, postal address, website address.
 This will be the same for your colleagues who interact with me.
 I will also hold information about the CRM topics you are interested in and any business issues you are facing in the next few months or years.
 This simply helps me to ensure you receive a better service from me.
 You are free to see this information at any time, and a link to your details will be at the bottom of every marketing email I send out.
 These emails will of course, also have an unsubscribe option.